 That proposal moment is one that you will remember forever, no matter how simple or elaborate it was.
 Your engagement ring is the memory of that time, and a sign of the commitment you have made to each other.
 Personally, I don’t agree with spending a huge amount of money on engagement or wedding rings, as I view the ring as a symbol and not so much a fashion statement.
+Finding your soulmate was the hard part, let’s keep this bit easy!
 I chose my own from David after his proposal and all that mattered to me was that it was quality-made so it would last decades, had diamonds for tradition and suited my hand.
 The topic of engagements rings is so vast and people always have so many questions around what they should choose; so I had a chat with jewellers Tim Swann and Gary Thompson.
 They are based in North Leeds and they own Jeweller’s Loupe.
 As the name suggests, they make bespoke jewellery from ethically sourced materials and have created a number of engagement rings for clients.

 Tell us a bit about the types of diamonds and cuts out there?
 What are the 5 C’s that everyone talks about?